extremeshok/clamav-unofficial-sigs/README.md

 * Copy the contents of cron.d/ into /etc/cron.d/
 * Copy the contents of logrotate.d/ into /etc/logrotate.d/
 * Copy clamav-unofficial-sigs.8 into /usr/share/man/man8/
+* Make the directory /var/log/clamav-unofficial-sigs/
 * Set your config options in the configs /etc/clamav-unofficial-sigs/*.conf

 ### Systemd
 * Copy the contents of systemd/ into to /etc/systemd/

 ### Advanced Config Overrides
-Configs are loaded in the following order if they exist. master.conf -> os.conf -> user.conf or your-specified-config.config
+* Default configs are loaded in the following order if they exist:
+* master.conf -> os.conf -> user.conf or your-specified.config
+* user.conf will override os.conf and master.conf, os.conf will override master.conf
-A minimum of 1 config is required.
+* A minimum of 1 config is required.
-A specified config on the command line (-c | --config) will override the loading of the default configs
+* Specifying a config on the command line (-c | --config) will override the loading of the default configs

 #### Check if signature are being loaded
 **Run the following command to display which signatures are being loaded by clamav